ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 The value of the `action` property must be either a pre-defined standard C2PA action name string (of the form `c2pa.*`) or a custom action name.
 The set of standard C2PA actions includes fundamental ones as `c2pa.created` for when an asset is first created, and numerous others for when an asset's content is modified in some way.
 For a complete list, see the [C2PA Technical Specification](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_actions).

-### V2 actions

-This documentation covers C2PA v1 actions.
-The [C2PA Technical Specification](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_actions) also describes expanded v2 actions.
-V1 actions are fully specified in the actions array.
-However, a v2 action may either be specified by an element of the actions array or from an element in the templates array with the same action name.

-There are some additional differences between v1 and v2 actions, for example in v2, `softwareAgent` is a [ClaimGeneratorInfo](../manifest-ref#claimgeneratorinfo) structure instead of a string.
-The CAI APIs can read all v2 actions and write most v2 actions.

-### InstanceID
+### InstanceID property

-The `instanceId` field is only used when defining/writing a manifest, not reading one.
+The `instanceId` property identifies an ingredient and is only used when defining/writing a manifest, not reading one.

 ```json
  "parameters": {